TOXIC WATER poisons prisoners in the Montana State Prison system

 Okay.

-So I'm sure a lot of people across the country have um someone or know someone, you know, that's incarcerated at Montana State Prison because they come from everywhere.
+So I'm sure a lot of people across the country have someone or know someone, you know, that's incarcerated at Montana State Prison because they come from everywhere.

-I've got people with loved ones from Florida, Ohio, Pennsylvania, Nevada, um, you name it all over the U.S. Just join my page, um, speak up, share any information that you know, tell your friends and family um we want to support these guys and you know, get them the you know, basic human necessities that they deserve, even if they're incarcerated.
+I've got people with loved ones from Florida, Ohio, Pennsylvania, Nevada, you name it all over the U.S. Just join my page, speak up, share any information that you know.

-There's guys in there that are you know not getting phone calls to their families, they're being deprived of water, they're only getting three bottles of water a day.
+There's guys in there that are not getting phone calls to their families.

-They're not the the guards are refusing to let them out.
+The guards are refusing to let them out.

 I've talked to families from every unit.

-So inmates don't have, you know, sure.
+So inmates don't have, you know.

 They don't have access to this stuff.

-So we just want to make sure that they're being taken care of, they're being fed, watered, you know, given mental health um opportunities to speak to mental health or their families, keep them in connection with everybody and keep the morale high, you know, keep them in good spirits and support them.
+They're being fed, watered, you know, given mental health opportunities to speak to mental health or their families, keep them in connection with everybody and keep the morale high, keep them in good spirits and support them.

-Okay, that sounds really important, but I gotta ask you as you're investigating this issue, has it led you to the uh extreme importance of judicial reform and prison reform?
+But I got to ask you, as you're investigating this issue, has it led you to the extreme importance of judicial reform and prison reform?

 Because this whole system, and Jim, I'd love your comments as well.